Justin-Bento/portfolio/_content/css-battle.md

 type: Personal Project
 ---

-After starting at a computer day in and day out.
-I realized I had mental fatigue with school and being creative, I felt burnted out.
-So during my break I decided to step away from my laptop and pick up and hold hobby.
+After starting at the computer all day for an entire 14 weeks.
+I realized I had mental fatigue with school and being creative; I felt burned out.
+So during my break, I stepped away from my laptop and picked up my old guitar.
 It was great I took a long deserved break after completing six classes in one semester.
-However, when the next semester started I realized I had to develop a portfolio website as I was about to graduate this year.

-I wanted to create it from scratch.
-But, I stoped coding for a long time and I did not know where to start.
-I got nervous and thinking I had to learn everything again, thankfully I was watching developers battle eachother on with css and I thought that would be a great way to get back into website development.

 ## Understanding The Problem

-I had to re-teach myself the basics of website development, and learn Reactjs from scratch while developing my portfolio website, for a school assignment. **Disclaimer:** CSSBattle should not be used to learn CSS or be used in real projects.
-I used this website to help me get back into Website Development.
+When reaching my last semester at Humber College I realized I had to develop my portfolio website.
+I brainstormed ideas for my website, and made one rule to myself.
+That rule was Justin Bento would design and develop my website myself with react and tailwindcss.
+I had to re-teach myself the basics of website development, and learn ReactJS.

 ## Deciding The Project Scope